 Participants are fully vested in all shares and funds purchased with their employee contributions and earnings thereon.
 Employees must attain age 65 or have one year of service, as defined in the Plan, before any employer contributions are vested.
 Forfeited balances of terminated participants' non-vested accounts offset future employer contributions.
-The amount forfeited during 2012 and 2011 was \$44,464 and \$24,512, respectively.
+Forfeitures during 2013 and 2012 were \$18,013 and \$44,464, respectively.
 No amendment to, or termination of, the Plan can reduce employees' interests in their accounts as of the date of the amendment or termination.